Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

+Figure~\ref{fig:current} shows the steady-state DC current response (averaged over one oscillation) of the system to an applied electric field, and compared against the ideal circuit and theoretical results from Lindblad techniques, as described in Ref.~\cite{del2020driven}.
+We can see an interesting result has developed.
+The Bloch oscillations that are characteristic of free electrons in an electric field in the presence of a heat bath in our model give rise to a net DC current.
+As a function of external field, the current first increases as expected because more energy is put into the system, but soon reaches a maximum and then decays.
+The reason for this is illustrated by the inset of Fig.~\ref{fig:current}, which shows that as the electric field is increased, there are more oscillations, and integrated, these cancel out.
+One can see that the maximum current is characterized by minimal transient oscillations.

+That the the transient region extends to longer times as the electric field is increased has practical ramifications as well, requiring the simulation to run further in time.
+Hence, the calculation requires a trade-off between Trotter error (large time step size) and convergence error (steady state not yet reached).
 To minimize the total error, we choose $\Delta t$ empirically with $\Delta t/\tau\approx 0.022+0.031 \Omega$ (here, $\tau=2\pi/\Omega$).
 At large driving fields it is clear that we have not yet reached the steady state and oscillations in the DC current data are observed even in the ideal case.
 At small driving field $\Delta t=\mathcal{O}(1/\Omega)$ and we incur large Trotter errors.
-Despite these limitations, the quantum computer results match the theoretical results fairly accurately across the entire range of simulated field strengths.
+Despite these limitations, the quantum computer results match both the ideal circuit and the theoretical results fairly accurately across the entire range of simulated field strengths.